bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-silver-cup.md

 > John 16:13-14 -- Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
 14 He shall glorify me: for he shall receive of mine, and shall shew it unto you.

-> Genesis 43:23a And he said, Peace be to you, fear not: your God, and the God of your father, hath given you treasure in your sacks:...
+> Genesis 43:23a And he said, Peace be to you, fear not: your God, and the God of your father, hath given you treasure in your sacks:&hellip;

 ###C. The Sacks Teach Us About the Spiritual Experience of the Christian.

 > Genesis 44:1 And he commanded the steward of his house, saying, Fill the men's sacks with food, as much as they can carry, and put every man's money in his sack's mouth.
 (I Cor.
-6:19 Know ye not your body is the temple...)
+6:19 Know ye not your body is the temple&hellip;)

 ###D. The Silver Cup Teaches Us About the Influence of the Spirit on the Christian -- GIFTS and FRUIT.
 (It is one object - a silver cup - that is placed by the steward in Benjamin's sack, but it represents the MANY spiritual Gifts.)